The Same Collapse, Twice

 \[H = -\sum_i p_i \log p_i\]

-Whether the story is true or not, the point stands.
-Shannon had independently arrived at Boltzmann’s formula, starting from completely different premises.
+Whether the story is true or not, Shannon had independently arrived at Boltzmann’s formula, starting from completely different premises.

 The Formula Doesn’t Care